flybywiresim/docs/docs/fbw-a32nx/settings.md

 ### UTF8 Support

 Some users experience problems with various system in the A32NX.
-These are caused by an issue within MSFS which requires to use the UTF8 REgion setting in Windows.
+These are caused by an issue within MSFS which requires to use the UTF8 Region setting in Windows.

 - Open Windows Control Panel -> Region.
 - Go to the Administrative tab and click Change system locale